 The Big Sandy Valley, and indeed the majority of eastern Kentucky counties, reports high rates of obesity, smoking, and lack of exercise, along with a need for chronic disease management.
-The County Health Rankings report for 2020 found that Floyd County is ranked 116th in the state.
-In addition, of the 120 Kentucky counties, Martin County ranked 105th; Pike County ranked 97th; Johnson County, 94th; and Magoffin County, 102nd.
+The County Health Rankings report for 2021 found that Floyd County is ranked 114th in the state.
+In addition, of the 120 Kentucky counties, Martin County ranked 109th; Pike County ranked 101st; Johnson County, 99th; and Magoffin County, 97th.
+These rankings are based on factors including length of life, quality of life, health behaviors, social and economic factors, clinical care, and physical environments.
 Other outcomes in the Big Sandy Area include an average of 10% of babies born with low birth weight and an average of 12,000 premature deaths annually.
+When compared to the state level of Kentucky, all 5 counties in our area rank higher in premature deaths, number of individuals in poor health, number of uninsured individuals, individuals who are unemployed, and the number of individuals who partake in unhealthy behaviors such as smoking, suffering from obesity, physical inactivity, and teen pregnancies.